yy-234/AlexNet-for-joint-fluid-identification-and-classification/README.md

 Based on the number of white blood cells, the test strips are categorized into the following six classes: test strips with a white blood cell count in the range of [0,1000) belong to Class 1; test strips with a white blood cell count in the range of [1000,2000) belong to Class 2; test strips with a white blood cell count in the range of [2000,3000) belong to Class 3; test strips with a white blood cell count in the range of [3000,4000) belong to Class 4; test strips with a white blood cell count in the range of [4000,5000) belong to Class 5; and test strips with a white blood cell count in the range of [5000,+∞) belong to Class 6.

 predict_model.py is the code file for testing data

+label.txt is an example of the used label